List of EastEnders characters introduced in 2021: Dana Monroe

-Dana Monroe (initially credited as Dana Adams), played by Barbara Smith, first appear in episode 6247, originally broadcast on 1 April 2021.
+Dana Monroe (initially credited as Dana Adams), played by Barbara Smith, first appears in episode 6247, originally broadcast on 1 April 2021.
 She is introduced as a love interest for Bobby Beale (Clay Milner Russell), who meets her under a false alias.
 Smith previously appeared on EastEnders in 2019 as Ellie.
 Smith auditioned for the role of Dana over Zoom due to the impact of the COVID-19 pandemic on television and despite thinking that she had not performed well, Smith was cast as Dana.
 She was initially cast in a 6-month guest stint, but was promoted to a regular cast member and had her family introduced to the soap.
 Dana has been shown to be a bubbly and likeable character and critics have noted that it has been refreshing to have a character with good intentions on EastEnders.

 As well as her on-off relationship with Bobby, her tumultuous relationships with her relatives have been central to Dana's storylines.
 Father Harvey Monroe (Ross Boatman) is shown to be a strict father to Dana and attempts to control her, while brother Aaron Monroe (Charlie Wernham) disgusts Dana with his racist and Islamophobic attitudes.
 Smith noted that despite Dana being at the bottom of the Monroe family's power hierarchy, it would not stop her from attempting to change their family's old-fashioned mindsets.
 Smith's departure was announced in June 2022, having been written out by new executive producer Chris Clenshaw.
 Dana made her departure in episode 6549, originally broadcast on 1 September 2022.
 The character's relationship with Bobby has been well received by viewers and critics, with one of their scenes nominated for Feel Good Moment at the 2021 Inside Soap Awards.
 Smith was also nominated in the newcomer categories at the 2021 I Talk Telly Awards and the Digital Spy Reader Awards for her portrayal of Dana.

+Molly Ellis

+Molly Ellis, played by Juliette Alexandra, is the owner of a dog that Bailey Baker (Kara-Leah Fernandes) and Bernadette Taylor (Clair Norris) have been taking care of.
+She first appears in Episode 6250, which originally aired 6 April 2021.

+After retrieving her dog, Molly asks Bernadette on a date and the two of them strike up a friendship over the coming months and even become co-workers at KJP Pest Control.
+However, she learns that Bernadette has plans to be a surrogate mother for Rainie (Tanya Franks) and Stuart Highway (Ricky Champ), which Molly vocalises her disagreement with.
+Bernadette explains that their payment is to benefit her family, who come first for her, and she tells Molly that they are done.
+Molly made her last appearance in Episode 6470, which originally aired on 18 April 2022, however she was mentioned once more on 18 August 2022 when Bernie mentioned going out clubbing with her and some others for her 20th birthday.